 ISA continues to track developments worldwide related to COVID-19 and its impact on current and future programs.
-During the Spring 2021 semester, ISA hosted U.S. students studying in Costa Rica, France, Ireland, Spain, Greece, Italy, and South Korea.
-Students enrolled in these programs were in close communication with ISA staff prior to their departure regarding expectations for smooth travel and a successful semester abroad in this new COVID-19 world.
+During Spring and Summer 2021 program terms, ISA is hosting U.S. students studying in Costa Rica, France, Ireland, Spain, Greece, Italy, and South Korea.
+Enrolled students have been in close communication with ISA staff prior to their departure regarding expectations for smooth travel and a successful experience abroad in this new COVID-19 world.

-ISA is in regular communication with our host university partners abroad ahead of Summer and Fall 2021 programs.
-Some factors we are tracking as we continue to evaluate these programs are the status of travel restrictions abroad, country entry requirements (including mandatory quarantines on arrival and visas), and the current levels of COVID-19 transmission in program locations.
+ISA is in regular communication with our host university partners abroad ahead of late Summer and Fall 2021 programs.
+Some factors we are tracking as we continue to evaluate these programs are the status of travel restrictions abroad, country entry protocols (including any mandatory quarantines on arrival and potential vaccination requirements), and the current levels of COVID-19 transmission in program locations.

 COVID-19 Frequently Asked Questions